9aia/thal/pm/BACKLOG.md

 Enhancements
 ---

+- Add rate-limit to Google auth callback
+- Add a empty fallback to chats
 - Improve the homepage.
 - Turn "Discover Business" into a drawer route
 - Add privacy info about account deletion (cannot delete before month ends, but users can delete manually before).